polyverse/EnVisen/README.md

 # Binary Entropy Visualizer

-Completely self-contained binary ROP/JOP gadget analyzer for comparing two binaries side-by-side and understanding their structures.
-Focussed on extreme simplicity of usage, and portability across platforms.
+Completely self-contained binary ROP/JOP gadget analyzer for comparing two binaries side-by-side and understanding their structures, in 100% pure Javascript, and a self-contained client-side browser application.
+Focussed on extreme simplicity of usage and portability across platforms.

 # Get Started:
-Visit the Github pages hosted version here: https://analyze.polyverse.io/
+Visit the hosted version here: https://analyze.polyverse.io/

-Or clone this repo, and start index.html!
-This app is 100% in-browser, so no makefiles, no builders, no package managers, no setup scripts, no platforms, no frameworks, no dependencies, no nothing.
+Or clone this repo, and open index.html in your web-browser locally.

 [Note] Occasionally your browser might not like loading scripts from the filesystem due to CORS, in which case host this directory behind a static webserver.
 Hacker-y folks might